Learning Management System LMS): What is it?

 - Event management: planning and coordination of workshops, seminars and training courses

-- Resource planning: management of trainer, rooms and learning materials
+- Resource planning: management of trainers, rooms and learning materials

 - IT integration: seamless integration into existing IT infrastructure, for example through single sign-on (SSO)